networkandcode/networkandcode.github.io/_posts/kubernetes/components/2020-04-26-modify-kubelet-config.md

 ---
-title: kubernetes > modify kubelet config
+title: "kubernetes > modify kubelet config"
-categories: kubernetes
+categories: "kubernetes"
 ---

 We are going to see, some overview of kubelet and its config.
 The prerequisites are to have basic understanding of kubeadm, kubeconfig and jsonpath.